Skip to Content

 After ASCT, six randomized, prospective trials showed benefit in PFS for maintenance thalidomide (30–36 months vs. 20–26 months), but only three showed benefit in OS (11–19 months in median OS).[36,43,133,134,135,136] No survival benefit could be consistently seen for thalidomide maintenance after induction chemotherapy alone; interpretation of some trials was confounded by thalidomide use during induction.[37,135,137,138,139,140,141] Several trials suggested particularly poor outcomes using thalidomide for patients with poor-risk cytogenetics.[43,135] The lowest active dose for thalidomide is 50 mg daily with a duration of at least 1 year.

 Lenalidomide maintenance therapy

-After ASCT, two randomized, prospective trials showed benefit in median EFS (40–43 months vs. 23–27 months),[129,130] one with OS benefit (at a median follow-up of 34 months, 85% vs. 77%; P = .03).[Level of evidence: 1iiA] For elderly patients not eligible for transplantation, a randomized, prospective trial of lenalidomide maintenance after induction with melphalan and prednisone or melphalan, prednisone, and lenalidomide showed a 66% reduction in the rate of progression (HR, 0.34; P < .001), which translated to an EFS of 31 months versus 14 months in favor of maintenance lenalidomide.[Level of evidence: 1iiDi] All three trials showed an increase in myelodysplasia or acute leukemia from 3% to 7%, consistent with other studies of lenalidomide.
+After ASCT, three randomized, prospective trials showed benefit in median EFS or PFS (40–43 months vs. 21–27 months),[3,4,5] one with OS benefit (at a median follow-up of 34 months, 85% vs. 77%; P = .03).[Level of evidence: 1iiA] For elderly patients not eligible for transplantation, a randomized, prospective trial of lenalidomide maintenance after induction with melphalan and prednisone or melphalan, prednisone, and lenalidomide showed a 66% reduction in the rate of progression (HR, 0.34; P < .001), which translated to an EFS of 31 months versus 14 months in favor of maintenance lenalidomide.[Level of evidence: 1iiDi] All three trials showed an increase in myelodysplasia or acute leukemia from 3% to 7%, consistent with other studies of lenalidomide.
 Doses of 5 mg to 15 mg a day have been utilized either continuously or with 1 week off every month.